 Description

-Currency amount is represented in a three-letter currency code as per the ISO-4217 Wiki standard.
+Currency in three-letter code per the ISO-4217 Wiki standard.

 Example